felangel/bloc/docs/flutterweathertutorial.md

 ?> **Note:** When we press the search button we use `Navigator.pop` and pass the current text from our `TextController` back to the previous view.

+Make sure to export this in the `widgets.dart` file.

+## Run the App

+Now that we have created all our widgets, let's go back to the `main.dart` file.
+You'll see we need to import our `Weather` widget, so go ahead and add this line up top.

+`import 'package:flutter_weather/widgets/widgets.dart';`

-At this point we have a fully functioning weather app but upon running it you'll notice it has a few problems:
+Then you can go ahead and run the app with `flutter run` in the terminal.
+Go ahead and select a city and you'll notice it has a few problems:

+- The background is white and so is the text making it very hard to read
 - We have no way to refresh the weather data after it is fetched
 - The UI is very plain
 - Everything is in Celsius and we have no way to change the units